DanielCostola/ann-auto/README.md

 This was so that new data can be inputed and give you an accueate result.

-The matlab coded method was then used to calculate the result for jus a single input.
+The matlab coded method was then used to calculate the result for just a single input.

 The matlab coded method used to calculate the result for jus a single input was optimised and commented on.